Muz32/Victoria-Road-Crash-Analysis/README.md

 ### Step 4: Local Server Connection
 1. Open the terminal and navigate to the "Victoria Road Crash Analysis" project folder.
-2. Execute `node server.js` to start the server.
+2. Type `node server.js` and press enter.
+It would give you a server link such as this: `http://localhost:3000`.
-3. Access the visualization webpage by navigating to `http://localhost:3000` in your web browser.
+3. Click open the link or copy and paste the link in your web browser and press enter.
+A visualisation web page should launch.
+Alternatively, the same step can be followed in VS Code by opening the project folder then opening a new terminal and typing `node server.js` and pressing enter.
+It would give a server link which you can use to launch the visualisation web page.

 ### Step 5: Interacting with the Webpage